Zelda Williams and Tommie Earl Jenkins join 'The Last Worker' cast

 Announced today (April 19), the performers will be joining the likes of Jason Isaacs, Ólafur Darri Ólafsson, Clare-Hope Ashitey and David Hewlett.
 The Last Worker is set to release sometime in 2022 on PC, Nintendo Switch, PS5, Xbox Series X|S and Meta Quest 2.

-A new trailer for The Last Worker featuring Zelda Williams was also revealed alongside this announcement.
+A new trailer for The Last Worker featuring Zelda Williams was also revealed alongside this announcement, which you can watch below:

 Combining a “hand crafted” art style and an all-star cast, The Last Worker is a first-person narrative adventure game “centred around our struggle in an increasingly automated world”.
 The game’s environment is also “the size of the sunken city of Manhattan”, and features its mechanics interwoven into the overall narrative.